 Lipogems® is a procedure that uses your own body’s adipose (fat) tissue to cushion and support areas of injury or damage as your body heals itself.
 The fat tissues can be removed from the abdomen or thigh areas and then precisely injected into the injured areas.

 Lipogems® considers fat tissue to be a structural tissue, with functional characteristics for reconstruction, repair, or replacement that relates to its utility to cushion and support other tissue.
-Fat tissue has many components that are regenerative in nature that help promote a healing environment throughout the body.
-These components are regenerative cells, cytokines and growth factors.
+Fat tissue has many components that are orthobiologic in nature that help promote a healing environment throughout the body.
+These components are orthobiologic cells, cytokines and growth factors.